 Unconditional gifts expected to be collected in future years are reported at the present value of estimated future cash flows and are included in contributions receivable.
-Approximately 74 and 75 percent of all contributions receivable balances were from one donor in 2021 and 2020, respectively.
+Approximately 87% and 74% of all contributions receivable balances were from one donor in 2022 and 2021, respectively.

-Approximately 23 and 61 percent of all contribution revenue was received from one non-related party donor in 2021 and two non-related party donors in 2020, respectively.
+Approximately 23% of all contribution revenue was received from one non-related party donor in 2021.